ConsciousCode/govee_h7015/README.md

 # Govee H7015
 These are BLE-only RGB string lights with 15 discrete individually addressable bulbs/segments.
 They are controlled by a Govee app and have no IR or RF remote.
 Since I'm not a masochist and don't want to call a REST API to control a local bluetooth device, I reverse engineered the protocol and wrote a python library to control them.

+The bulk of the insights I've gathered are in [research](./research.md).

+To look at the raw notes and snoop logs, see [raw](./raw.log).
+This is not intended to be particularly readable, mostly just documentation of my process.

+## Warning
+In poking the various registers, I've managed to softlock my device multiple times which required removing the power to get out.
+Nothing so far has bricked it, but I can't make any guarantees.
+You use raw commands at your own risk.

 ## Usage
 ### MQTT
 ```bash